catherinepope/papermod/content/workshops/resources/writing-a-team-narrative-cv.md

 - Hint at complementary expertise.
 - Touch on breadth of contributions across modules.

-Here's an example from the Climate Stories Collective:
+Here's an example from the fictional Climate Stories Collective:

 >"Interdisciplinary research team combining creative practice, environmental science, and community engagement expertise to address climate justice through collaborative storytelling.
-We develop participatory arts projects that centre marginalized voices in climate discourse, create innovative methods for translating complex environmental data into accessible narratives, and build sustainable partnerships between researchers, artists, and frontline communities."
+We develop participatory arts projects that centre marginalised voices in climate discourse, create innovative methods for translating complex environmental data into accessible narratives, and build sustainable partnerships between researchers, artists, and frontline communities."

 This immediately tells funders: what expertise the team combines, what they do, and their distinctive approach.